-If you’ve ever searched for a product or service on Google, there is a very high chance that you’ve interacted with an ad of some sort!
+If you’ve ever searched for a product or service on Google, you’ve probably seen an ad!

-Millions of companies across the globe advertise on Google and generate billions of pounds every year through Google Ads, and is frankly a revolutionary business tool.
+Millions of companies across the globe advertise on Google and generate billions of pounds every year through Google Ads.
+It’s a revolutionary market tool that allows brands and business to promote themselves to their target audience.

-Simply put – Google Ads allows small businesses to showcase its service or products to internet users globally who use Google to search for things related to their business.
+Simply put – Google Ads allows small businesses to showcase their service or products to internet users globally who use Google to search for things related to their business.
 Easy, right?

 Does Google Ads Work For Small Business?

-IF you have a strong strategy in place to target the right keywords/audiences/locations etc, Google Ads is highly effective for small businesses.
+If you have a strong strategy to target the right keywords, audiences, and locations, Google Ads is highly effective for small businesses.
 The Google Ads platform allows advertisers to connect to anybody in the world searching online for the service you offer.

 Following these simple guidelines will allow Google Ads to take your small business to the next level: